 The UK left the EU at 11pm (UK time) on 31 January 2020, and the transition period came to an end on 31 December 2020.
 The Trade and Cooperation Agreement reached on Christmas Eve 2020 sets out the shape of the ongoing future relationship between the UK and the EU and provides some degree of certainty for UK businesses.

-The changes and hence our recommended action points, as a result of Brexit, are relatively minor under English and Welsh company law.
-In practice the changes are intended to preserve the existing company law framework as far as possible and primarily affect companies with a connection to the EEA.
+The changes and hence our recommended action points, as a result of Brexit, will be relatively minor under English and Welsh company law.
+In practice they will only affect companies with a connection to the EEA.